Suicide Prevention Month at IDEA Public Schools

 • Your school counselor or social worker

-Every campus has an academic counselor and social worker onsite who is available to support you in finding resources to help with your child’s mental health and social emotional well-being.
+Every campus has an academic counselor and social worker on-site who is available to support you in finding resources to help with your child’s mental health and social-emotional well-being.
 Contact them if you have any questions or need support in meeting your child’s mental health needs.

 You can also contact national and state helplines if you need help navigating resources to support your child.